crossplane/crossplane/design/design-doc-composition.md

 A string format transform (using the Go [fmt syntax]).
 This allows string values to be prefixed or suffixed, and allows number values to be converted to strings.
-The string format transform can be used to propagate the external name annotation from one composite resource to many composed resources of the same kind while ensuring their external names do not conflict.
+This transform may be used to propagate the external name annotation from one composite resource to many composed resources of the same kind while ensuring their external names do not conflict.
 For example:

 ```yaml
 patches: